 “Ana is amazing at what she does and how she interacts with our students and our community,” said Ashlawn Principal Judy Apostolico-Buck.
 “She is energetic and is always happy.
 I want to congratulate her on this honor.”

-Hernandez will be recognized by the Arlington County Police Department and the Ashlawn community on Crossing Guard Appreciation Day, Wednesday, February 8, 2017.Crossing Guard Appreciation Day is a statewide event sponsored by the Virginia Safe Routes to School program and is devoted to saying thank you to those who help students cross the street safely on their way to and from school.
+Hernandez was recognized by the Arlington County Police Department and the Ashlawn community on Crossing Guard Appreciation Day, Wednesday, February 8, 2017.Crossing Guard Appreciation Day is a statewide event sponsored by the Virginia Safe Routes to School program as a way of saying thank you to those who help students cross the street safely on their way to and from school every day.

 $1000 Quick Start Mini Grants